-This can be done by having a rockstar byline footprint.
-If you are an author at sites like Forbes, USNews, and Wall Street Journal, the sky is the limit.
-You can use your publishing access to monetize your own product or to sell your writing service to those looking for premium backlinks.
+This can be done by having a rock star byline footprint.
+The sky is the limit if you are an author at sites like Forbes, USNews, and Wall Street Journal.
+You can use your publishing access to monetize your own product or sell your writing service to those looking for premium backlinks.

 This is like building your first site.
-You think it’s rocket science, but once you know what you are doing it all comes together quite nice.
-So just jump in naked and be prepared to get confused along the way, as it is the only way you will succeed.
+You think it’s rocket science, but once you know what you are doing it, all comes together quite nicely.
+Just jump in naked and be prepared to get confused along the way, as it is the only way you will succeed.

-Blasting News – this is a global news website with 250,000+ contributors; if you want to score a byline on a legitimate news site, it will be easy to accomplish here.
-One you sign up to write you can also earn money off the work if you get enough views, which makes it a great site for social butterflies.
+Blasting News.
+This is a global news website with 250,000+ contributors; it will be easy to accomplish this if you want to score a byline on a legitimate news site.
+Once you sign up to write, you can also earn money off the work if you get enough views, making it a great site for social butterflies.

-CopyPress – the assignments are only semi-frequent here but they pay pretty good, and they let you claim credit for your posts through Google Authorship.
+CopyPress.
+The assignments are only semi-frequent here, but they pay pretty well, and they let you claim credit for your posts through Google Authorship.
 The cool thing is you’ll get those reputable bylines while getting paid well at the same time.
-Unfortunately, there are just a few contracts mailed out each month and not all applicants get the spot.
+Unfortunately, a few contracts are mailed out each month, and not all applicants get the spot.

-Media Shower – while not all of your assignments will include a byline, any that do can be used as a a sample of your work.
+Media Shower.
+While not all of your assignments will include a byline, any can be used in your work.
 Not to mention, you can make well above 5 cents per word here if you do well.

-A key point to make clear — you do not need a website in order to submit a guest post.
+A key point to clarify is that you do not need a website to submit a guest post.

-It is not always about the backlinks; you can use these published posts to show off your writing strength.
-Furthermore, it allows you to claim, “I’ve been published in XYZ magazine, and on ABC company’s blog,” which makes it much easier to score new clients.
+It is not always about the backlinks; you can use these published posts to show your writing strength.
+Furthermore, it allows you to claim, “I’ve been published in XYZ magazine, and on ABC company’s blog,” making it much easier to score new clients.

 You want to stand out, put some strong guest posts behind you … to do this, start submitting cool and relevant posts to sites like Business Insider and Money Saving Mom.
 These are both top-level websites, yet they have a high approval rating on contributed content.

-There are really many websites that will take you in, but make sure you are able to credit your name, your website, and ideally your headshot.
+There are really many websites that will take you in, but make sure you can credit your name, your website, and ideally, your headshot.
 This will give the most value when citing your past published posts.

 Just remember, there are really three pay ranges for writers …

-Between five cents and 10 cents per words … these are people starting to step their game up, and they likely have some byline presence to get them where they are going.
+Between five cents and 10 cents per word.
+These are people starting to step their game up, and they likely have some byline presence to get them where they are going.

 You can scale through each of these pay ranges, but your ability to hop between them comes down to how you approach your work.

 - Are you paying too much out in fees?
 If you are at Fiverr, you will be losing 20% of what you make.
-This could be too much to watch walk out the door.
-Instead of $20 lost on every $100 earned, you could watch just $10 leave at Upwork.
-Further, many other sites work the fees into the client’s payment or they’re simply lower.
+This is too much.
+Instead of $20 lost on every $100 earned, you could watch just $10 left at Upwork.

 - Are you not getting paid for all your words?
-A lot of clients try to save money by rounding down to the nearest 100 words.
+Many clients try to save money by rounding down to the nearest 100 words.
 So if they want a post that is at least 1,000 words, they will pay for 1,000 words at a certain rate per word.
-Yet, you must go above that word count and most of the time you will end up giving an extra 5% to 20% in word overage.
+Yet, you must go above that word count, and most of the time, you will end up giving an extra 5% to 20% in word overage.
 Make it clear that you charge per word unless the project pays enough for the difference not to matter so much.

 - Are you spending too much time on research?
-Sometimes you really wants to make a client happy, but you end up getting caught in the research part.
-Your writing quality is already great — own that fact, as long as the writing is contextual and invoking you will have no problems.
-Clients want writing that draws emotion and converts readers to perform actions, they don’t want to read National Geographic.
+Sometimes you really want to make a client happy, but you get caught in the research part.
+Your writing quality is already great — know that fact.
+As long as the writing is contextual and invoking, you will have no problems.
+Clients want writing that draws emotion and converts readers to perform actions.
+They don’t want to read National Geographic.

 Furthermore, it would be a good idea to read our ‘Freelancers Identity Theft Protection Guide‘ as it has a lot of specially tailored advice that applies specifically to writers!